-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 2. Emphasize Giving Over Selling

-A few years ago, I made a commitment: For all of 2017, I wasn’t going to “sell” anything.
+A few years ago, I made a commitment: For the whole year, I wasn’t going to “sell” anything.

 That doesn’t mean I shut down my CreateSpace or Amazon accounts.
 I just chose not to promote them.